All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long do I need to stay on a GLP-1?

 Treatment plans vary.
 Some women use a GLP-1 for six to twelve months, reach their goal, and taper off with guidance.
 Others benefit from longer-term use.
-Weight regain after stopping is common, so having a maintenance strategy is essential.
+Weight regain after stopping is common, so having a maintenance strategy is important.

 Will I lose muscle on a GLP-1?